-The practice's website provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

 The dentists explained the methods they used to help patients understand their treatment options.
-These included for example photographs, study models and X-ray images.
+These included photographs, study models, videos, X-ray images and an intra-oral camera.